whatisaphone/self-driving-car/rlbot/README.md

 It should output errors in white text.
 Modify RLBot's source to fix the errors manually.
 For any problematic references to boost, it will be easier to just completely purge any mention of boost.
-Once that is done, it will run successfully and output more errors, but in red text this time.
-As long as the errors are in red, it worked!
+Keep running the above command and fixing errors (good times!).
+Once you're done, it will run successfully and output more errors, but in red text this time.
+As long as the errors are in red, that means it worked!

+Now open the resulting file (`src/ffi.rs`) and remove all the `extern "C" pub fn` declarations from the end.
+Since the functions are called using this crate's `dll` module, there's no sense exposing the non-working ones—it would just lead to confusion.